-DIP The destination IP address of a frame.
-Dport The destination port (application socket: for example, http-80/https-443/DNS-53) HBA Host Bus Adapter.
-An adapter or card that interfaces with device drivers in the host operating system and the storage target in a Storage Area Network (SAN) It is equivalent to a Network Interface Controller (NIC) from a Local Area Network (LAN).
-NAT Network Address Translation.
+The destination IP address of a frame.
+The destination port (application socket: for example, http-80/https-443/DNS-53) Host Bus Adapter.
+An adapter or card that interfaces with device drivers in the host operating system and the storage target in a Storage Area Network (SAN).
+It is equivalent to a Network Interface Controller (NIC) from a Local Area Network (LAN). http-80/https-443/DNS-53) Host Bus Adapter.
+An adapter or card that interfaces with device drivers in the host operating system and the storage target in a Storage Area Network (SAN).
+It is equivalent to a Network Interface Controller (NIC) from a Local Area Network (LAN). host operating system and the storage target in a Storage Area Network (SAN).
+It is equivalent to a Network Interface Controller (NIC) from a Local Area Network (LAN).
+Noticelly Address Translation Anytime on ID address is shounded from an Network Address Translation.
 Any time an IP address is changed from one source IP or destination IP address to another address, network address translation can be said to have taken place.
 In general, half NAT is when the destination IP or source IP address is changed from one address to another.
 Full NAT is when both addresses are changed from one address to another.
 No NAT is when neither source nor destination IP addresses are translated.
-Preemption In VRRP, preemption will cause a Virtual Router that has a lower priority to go into backup should a peer Virtual Router start advertising with a higher priority.
-Priority In VRRP, the value given to a Virtual Router to determine its ranking with its peer(s).
+In VRRP, preemption will cause a Virtual Router that has a lower priority to go into backup should a peer Virtual Router start advertising with a higher priority.
+In VRRP, the value given to a Virtual Router to determine its ranking with its peer(s).
 Minimum value is 1 and maximum value is 254.
 Default is 100.
 A higher number will win out for master designation.
-Proto (Protocol) The protocol of a frame.
+The protocol of a frame.
 Can be any value represented by a 8-bit value in the IP header adherent to the IP specification (for example, TCP, UDP, OSPF, ICMP, and so on.)
-SIP The source IP address of a frame.
-SPort The source port (application socket: for example, HTTP-80/HTTPS-443/DNS-53).
-Tracking In VRRP, a method to increase the priority of a virtual router and thus master designation (with preemption enabled).
+The source IP address of a frame.
+The source port (application socket: for example, HTTP-80/HTTPS-443/DNS-53).
+In VRRP, a method to increase the priority of a virtual router and thus master designation (with preemption enabled).
 Tracking can be very valuable in an active/active configuration.
-You can track the following: Active IP interfaces on the Web switch (increments priority by 2 for each) Active ports on the same VLAN (increments priority by 2 for each) Number of virtual routers in master mode on the switch VIR Virtual Interface Router.
+You can track the following: Active IP interfaces on the Web switch (increments priority by 2 for each) Active ports on the same VLAN (increments priority by 2 for each) Number of virtual routers in master mode on the switch Virtual Interface Router.
 A VRRP address is an IP interface address shared between two or more virtual routers.
-Virtual Router A shared address between two devices utilizing VRRP, as defined in RFC 2338.
-One virtual router is associated with an IP interface.
-This is one of the IP interfaces that the switch is assigned.
-All IP interfaces on the EN4093s must be in a VLAN.
-If there is more than one VLAN defined on the Web switch, then the VRRP broadcasts will only be sent out on the VLAN of which the associated IP interface is a member.